glukinho/zabbix-veeam-rest/README.md

 # zabbix-veeam-rest
 Zabbix template and php script for monitoring Veeam B&R jobs and repositories.

+## New!
+The script was re-created from scratch, now it supports Veeam 10 with HTTPS API, implements OOP logic and good logging.

 ## How it works
-It uses Veeam REST API: https://helpcenter.veeam.com/docs/backup/rest/overview.html?ver=95u4.
+It uses Veeam REST API: https://helpcenter.veeam.com/docs/backup/rest/overview.html?ver=100.
 JSON mode only is now supported, XML is not.

 REST queries are sent from Zabbix server (or proxy), no scripts or zabbix agent setup is needed on Veeam host itself.

-Developed and Tested on Zabbix 3.4.3 and Veeam Backup & Replication 9.5u4.
+Developed and tested on **Zabbix 3.4.15** and **Veeam Backup & Replication 10**.

 Discovered items:
 * Backup jobs, backup copy jobs and agent backup jobs: